1234 19th Street Northwest Suite 604 Washington, DC 20036

 Things to Avoid

 Sugars and acids are the two worst things for your smile.
-Sugar is the favorite food for harmful oral bacteria to feed on.
+Harmful oral bacteria feed on sugars left in the mouth.
 The more they get to consume, the more they release an acidic byproduct that wears away your enamel.
-And sugar doesn’t just come from sweet snacks.
-Carbohydrates and starches break down into sugars, too.
-Snacks like pretzels and potato chips will still encourage harmful bacteria.
-If you snack throughout the day, your teeth are constantly bathed in acid.

 Do dental lasers hurt?